It was great to be able to pop down to West Edmonton Christian School yesterday to see the progress on demobilization of a 16 unit modular classroom.

 Of course this presented the “What If” challenge, What if the client that purchased withdrew their interest after the sale?
 How do we protect our client from spending to dispose of the asset?
 We decided to implement a non refundable performance bond deposit should the purchaser pull out of the deal.

 With that in mind, we advertised over multiple Social Media platforms including LinkedIn, Kijiji and others as well as reached out to our client base.
-For a copy of the ad See here

 The response was AWESOME!
 We received over 25 responses within the first 3 days !
 Many of those who did not properly read the ad regarding the non refundable performance bond, dropped off quickly and just three qualified potential purchasers remained.

 Fortunately one of those bidders was within the 2.5 hours of Edmonton that was recommended and we met with many members of the Whitefish First Nation at the site the following week.
 Rydal Construction was kind enough to volunteer their crew to walk the group through each and every step of the process as to exactly what would be required and the costs they could expect..